Capital Gains Tax Canada 2026

 1

-Investment gains inside registered accounts are completely sheltered.
+Investment gains inside a TFSA, RRSP, RRIF, or FHSA are never subject to capital gains tax.
 Max these before holding taxable investments in a regular brokerage account.

 2